Other / mixed grade configuration · Philadelphia, PA

 How many students attend Frank Anne Sch?

 Frank Anne Sch has 1,622 students enrolled.
-It is a other school in Philadelphia, PA.
+It is a public school in Philadelphia, PA.

 What is the student-teacher ratio at Frank Anne Sch?